hlascelles/samudra/pages/about.md

 - image: sdg3.png
   anchor: sdg3
-  text: Uncollected waste is openly burnt (leading to adverse effects on air quality) or dumped (facilitating the spread of contagious disease and disease vectors).
+  text: Uncollected waste is either openly burnt (leading to adverse effects on air quality) or dumped (facilitating the spread of disease vectors and contagious diseases).
 Improving the coverage of waste collection services will lead to better physical and mental health, and reduce the prevalence of contagious diseases.

 - image: sdg5.png
   anchor: sdg5